sergey-sonkin/Spotify-Sound-Guide/README.md

 In progress:
 - An alternative to Spotify's missing popularity metric
-- Additional song filtering (i.e interludes)
+- Additional song filtering (i.e interludes) to avoid "bad" suggestions
 - Storing song information in a local PostGreSQL database to avoid duplicate lookups

 Goals down the road: